skorks/escort/README.md

 ### Validations

-Validations are pretty easy, they can be defined in a separate block.
+Validations are pretty easy, they can be defined inside the options block.
 You must provide an option symbol and an error message for when validation fails.
 The actual validation is a block, when the block evaluates to true, it means validation is successful, othewise validation fails.
 That's all there is to it.

 ```ruby
 #!/usr/bin/env ruby